INTERVIEW AND LIVE PICS BY MARKO SYRJALA

 Metal-Rules.com: I didn’t know about that?

-Mark Slaughter: Our lawyer said “He’s not going to discuss that with you.”
+Mark Slaughter: Our lawyer said, “He’s not going to discuss that with you.”
 So he was like you go have dinner, you kids go have a good time…and then we literally renegotiated the deal.
-It was just Dana and I, just the two of us.
+It was just Dana and me, just the two of us.
 No manager, just the two of us, that’s it.

-Dana Strum: He told us there was no way that’s going to happen at dinner and I’m like, “look the whole deal is not going to be what it was”.
-We sat at this meeting and it’s like look, “we want to drop this and this and we’ll give you a million dollars”…and I was like, “we can’t do that”.
+Dana Strum: He told us no way ‘s going to happen at dinner and I’m like, “look the whole deal is not going to be what it was.”
+We sat at this meeting and it’s like look, “we want to drop this and this and we’ll give you a million dollars”…and I was like, “we can’t do that.”

 The classic Slaughter line-up

 Metal-Rules.com: You did really well with the first two Slaughter albums but then things started to change in the music business and…

 Dana Strum: It changed completely.
 The whole music business changed.

 Metal-Rules.com: How do you see that period and those changes now afterward?

 Dana Strum: Times change.
 Things happen, times change.
 I mean some of those bands made really good songs at the time and you know corporate America was saying “Let’s do this,” and I believed in hard rock and times changed.
 It was very obvious nobody was seeing the best money in this kind of music anymore.
 And I was a realist and I thought the end is near, you know the end is fucking near.